-senior couple watching tv
+senior couple in kitchen

 1. What is a Reverse Mortgage or Home Equity Conversion Mortgage (HECM)?